-$^{(1) \}qquad \hbox{The amounts shown include deferrals to the 401(k) Plan and the Executive Deferred Compensation Plan.}$
+(1) The amounts shown include deferrals to the 401(k) Plan and the Executive Deferred Compensation Plan.

-(2) The amounts shown reflect the aggregate grant date fair value of awards during the year shown, computed in accordance with Topic 718 of the FASB Accounting Standards Codification.
-The assumptions we used in valuing these awards are described in Note 5, "Stock-Based Compensation," to our consolidated financial statements included in our annual report on Form 10-K for the fiscal year ended January 2, 2016.
-These amounts do not correspond to the actual value that may be recognized by the officer.
-Additional information regarding outstanding awards, including exercise prices and expiration dates, can be found in the "Outstanding Equity Awards" table on page 46.
+The amounts shown reflect the aggregate grant date fair value of awards during the year shown, computed in accordance with Topic 718 of the FASB Accounting Standards Codification.
+The assumptions we used in amounts do not correspond to the actual value that may be recognized by the officer.
+Additional information regarding outstanding awards, including exercise prices and expiration dates, can be found in the "Outsta "Outstanding Equity Awards" table on page 50.
 The amounts shown under "Stock Awards" include: (i) grants of restricted stock units ("RSUs") and (ii) performance share awards ("PSAs"), as shown below: